BoZenKhaa/ReverseGeocode.jl/README.md

 ### Decode Output Customization

-The user can also explicitly specify what the decode output as well.
+The user can also explicitly specify the decode output as well.
 The cities data contains other additional headers (e.g., `population`, `admin1`, `modification_date`) that can be included into the output.

 For example, if the user wants population data from the GeoNames cities table: